openshift/enhancements/enhancements/storage/csi-driver-install.md

 ## Proposal

-We are currently considering using CVO and cluster-storage-operator (CSO) for installation of cloud CSI drivers.
+We are currently considering using CVO and existing `cluster-storage-operator` (CSO) for installation of cloud CSI drivers.
+CSO detects undelrying cloud, runs individual CSI driver operators for the cloud and reports their aggregated status via its `ClusterOperator` CR.

-Each CSI driver is deployed via a dedicated operator (i.e. each CSI driver has its own), to accommodate differences between the CSI drivers.
+* Each CSI driver is deployed via a dedicated operator (i.e. each CSI driver has its own), to accommodate differences between the CSI drivers.
 For example, Manila CSI driver operator can detect if Manila service is present in underlying OpenStack cloud and deploy the driver only when the service is present.
 * Each CSI driver will provide its own CRD, `<backend>Driver` in `csi.openshift.io` API group.
 E.g. `AWSEBSDriver` or `ManilaDriver`.
 The CRD is non-namespaced - CSI drivers are global in the whole cluster.
   * Each CRD will allow only a single instance, named `cluster`.